nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ##### 2.2.1 Planned Features
 Features:
-Be able to place mouse cursor on graph to see specific values
+Place mouse cursor on graph to see specific values
 Add function to type in a value in the x-axis to see its correspoding value in the y-axis, vice versa

 #### 2.2.2 Release Notes